1. 1 (2 pound) butcher’s steak

 Prep:35 Minutes, Cook:15 Minutes, Ready In:50 Minutes

-2. warmth skillet over high warmth. add clarified butter when pan is hot, then region the steaks inside the pan. lessen warmth to medium. cook until browned on all facets, company, and reddish-red on the inside. an immediate-read thermometer inserted into the center have to examine 125 ranges f (52 stages c), a total of about 12 minutes. (this cut of meat has a sort of triangular form, so approximately four minutes in keeping with facet.) transfer to a warm plate and tent with foil to permit steaks rest and permit temperature to upward thrust to 130 stages f.
+2.heat pan over high warmth. add clarified butter when pan is hot, then region the steaks inside the pan. lessen heat to medium. cook until browned on all facets, company, and reddish-red on the inside. an immediate-read thermometer inserted into the center have to examine 125 ranges f (52 stages c), a total of about 12 minutes. (this cut of meat has a sort of triangular form, so for 4 minutes in keeping with facet.) transfer to a warm plate and tent with foil to permit steaks rest and permit temperature to upward thrust to 130 stages f.

 4. to serve, slice steaks and spoon pan sauce over them.